 "Chinese" can mean the written OR the spoken language.
 It can also be used to describe people who are born of this descent.

-Are you Chinese? <-- adjective
+Do you speak Chinese? <-- spoken

 Since this series takes place in an era of HK before the late 1990s (before it is officially returned as a part of China), "Chinese" can be loosely used to mean Cantonese, since Mandarin hasn't been established as a common dialect of China yet.
 On the other hand, Cantonese is the predominant language of the local area.
 So, I think what 松哥 said is acceptable. |